 As yet there is no harmonised approach towards health risk assessment procedures for EDs within the different regulatory frameworks in the EU.
 The SCCS has issued a memorandum (SCCS/1544/14) to clarify its position on substances with potential ED properties when used as cosmetic ingredients.
-In the context of the animal testing ban, it is not possible for the SCCS to fulfill the criteria as laid out under the OECD Conceptual Framework for identification of EDs for cosmetic ingredients in the context of the animal testing ban.
+In the context of the animal testing ban, it is not possible for the SCCS to fulfill the criteria as laid out under the OECD Conceptual Framework for the identification of EDs for cosmetic ingredients in the context of the animal testing ban.

-In the SCCS view, these substances should be treated like other substances of concern for human health and therefore be subject to risk assessment and not only hazard assessment.
-This is in agreement with the past and current evaluations by the SCCS in regard to the safety assessment of cosmetic ingredients with suspected ED properties e.g., parabens (SCCP/1017/06, SCCP/1183/08, SCCS/1348/10, SCCS/1446/11, SCCS/1514/13), triclosan (SCCP/1192/08, SCCS/1414/11), homosalate (SCCP/1086/07), benzophenones, 4-methylbenzylidene camphor and 3-benzylidene camphor (SCCNFP/0483/01, SCCP/1183/08, SCCS/1513/13), melatonin (SCCS/1315/10), resorcinol (SCCS/1270/09), cyclomethicone (SCCS/1241/10), decamethylcyclopentasiloxane (cyclopentasiloxane) (SCCS/1549/15).
+In the view of the SCCS, these substances should be treated like other substances of concern for human health and therefore be subject to risk assessment and not only hazard assessment.

+This is in agreement with the past and current evaluations by the SCCS in regard to the safety assessment of cosmetic ingredients with suspected ED properties e.g., parabens (SCCP/1017/06, SCCP/1183/08, SCCS/1348/10, SCCS/1446/11, SCCS/1514/13), triclosan (SCCP/1192/08, SCCS/1414/11), homosalate (SCCP/1086/07), benzophenones, methylbenzylidene camphor and 3-benzylidene camphor (SCCNFP/0483/01, SCCP/1183/08, SCCS/1513/13), melatonin (SCCS/1315/10), resorcinol (SCCS/1270/09), cyclomethicone (SCCS/1241/10), decamethylcyclopentasiloxane (cyclopentasiloxane) (SCCS/1549/15).
+Ingredients with potential endocrine disrupting properties used in cosmetic products are taken up in a list of 28 compounds to be considered by the SCCS for safety evaluation.
+14 substances of this list are considered high priority and are currently being assessed by the SCCS.
+These are benzophenone-3, kojic acid, 4-methylbenzylidene camphor, propylparaben, octocrylene, resorcinol, triclocarban, (BHT), triclosan, butylated hydroxytoluene benzophenone, homosalate, benzyl salicylate, genistein and daidzein, gap between in vivo and in vitro evidence by providing data on (internal) exposure in relation to concentrations that were found to be active in in vitro assays (Coecke et al., 2013; Bessems et al., 2014).